xaga-risingos-devs-staging/device_xiaomi_xaga-patch/README.md

-# A guide on how to build RisingOS with Lindroid for Redmi K60/POCO F5 Pro (Mondrian)
+# A guide on how to build RisingOS with Lindroid and KernelSU for Redmi K60/POCO F5 Pro (Mondrian)
 ## Preparation
 ### OS
 Make sure you have a GNU/Linux environment.
 Debian and Ubuntu are recommended.
 If you are using Arch Linux, you will encounter errors when building kernel.
-See the guide below to fix it.
+See the guide below to workaround it.
 ### Hardware
 You need a high performance computer.
 The most important thing is RAM.
 At least 16GB RAM is required to build smoothly.
 Be sure to enable enough swap if you have a small RAM.
+Reference: AMD Ryzen 7 7700X + 2*8=16GB DDR5 RAM + TiPlus7100 SSD, 8GB Zram and 64GB Swap (Zswap enabled).
+Around 3 hour for first full build without ccache.
 ### Fetch repositories
 Switch to a working directory.
 ```